-Public Water Now is a community-based organization committed to achieving the lowest cost, sustainable water supply for the Monterey Peninsula through public ownership.
-Public Water Now is a non-profit 501(c) (4) organization.
-We are a volunteer organization made up of citizens like you.
+Public Water Now is a community-based organization made up of citizens like you.
+We are committed to achieving the lowest cost, sustainable water supply for the Monterey Peninsula through public ownership.
+We are a 501(c) (4) non-profit.

-Our goal is public ownership of our water supply, including any future desalination facilities, and the distribution system currently owned by the California American Water Company, a private for profit corporation.
+Our goal is the public ownership of our water supply, any future desalination facilities, and the distribution system currently owned by California American Water, a private corporation.

 Public Water Now is a community-based organization committed to achieving the lowest cost, sustainable water supply for the Monterey Peninsula through public ownership.

 1. Public ownership of the water supply and distribution system on the Monterey Peninsula

 2. Oppose excessive costs imposed on ratepayers by Cal Am’s monopoly ownership